Learning to Prevent Leakage: Privacy-Preserving Inference in the Mobile Cloud: Evaluation

-{\bf Setup:} We choose the image classification tasks on CIFAR-10 and CIFAR-100 to test our RL-based optimizer.
-Base DNNs are the conventional models LeNet, AlexNet, VGG-11, VGG-13 and VGG-16.
-The decoder has an inverse structure as of the encoder.
-The task on CIFAR-10 is to classify the 10-class color images and to prevent the {\em feature inversion attack}.
-For any DNN selected by our strategy, we evaluate its accuracy by the classification error and privacy by the MSE and SSIM of the reconstructed inputs.
-The task on CIFAR-100 is to classify the images into 20 superclasses while not disclosing the fine class of each image.
-We evaluate the model accuracy by the classification accuracy of 20 superclasses attributes, and privacy by the classification error rate of the fine-class attributes.
-The latter can be considered as preventing {\em property inference attack}.
+The evaluation setup is provided in Tab.~\ref{tab:setting}.
+We test our RL-based optimizer against two types of attacks: feature inversion and property inference attack.
+The task on CIFAR-10 and ImageNet is image classification on sensitive images.
+The goal is to prevent the adversary from inverting the original input through the feature.
+For any DNN selected, we evaluate its accuracy by the classification accuracy, and the privacy by the SSIM \cite{wang2004image} of the reconstructed inputs.
+The task on CIFAR-100 is to classify the images into 20 superclasses with the finer classes as the private features.
+We evaluate the model accuracy by the classification accuracy on superclasses, and the privacy by the classification error rate of the fine-class attributes.
+Purchase100 is a tabular dataset containing 600 binary attributes with 100 labels.
+The objective is to prevent input attributes reconstruction while learning a model with high classification accuracy.

-We implement the most common compression techniques as listed in Table 1.
-The RL-based optimizer is implemented by the machine learning framework {\tt PyTorch} 1.1.0 and all experiments are done on Intel Xeon Processor with GPU GeForce RTX 2080 Ti.